 This means the hours claimed for the doctor have exceeded 27 hours per week – this is the maximum number of hours that a doctor can claim per week.
-Check the dates of service have not been covered in a previous claim, if you cannot locate any overlap the Sector Services Contact Centre will be able to assist you.
+Check the dates of service have not been covered in a previous claim, if you cannot locate any overlap the Sector Operations Contact Centre will be able to assist you.

 Error 0543 – Practice-nurse hours exceeded

 This means the hours claimed for the nurse has exceeded 40 hours per week – this is the maximum number of nurse hours that can be claimed per week.
-Check the dates of service have not been covered in a previous claim, if you cannot locate any overlap the Sector Services Contact Centre will be able to assist you.
+Check the dates of service have not been covered in a previous claim, if you cannot locate any overlap the Sector Operations Contact Centre will be able to assist you.